Haralds saga Sigurðarsonar: Sources

 The main source for Haralds saga is the relevant sections of the earlier Icelandic kings' saga Morkinskinna, but because that does not survive in an early form, it is hard to be certain how far the differences between Morkinskinna and Haralds saga are due to Snorri's revisions and how far they are due to later changes to Morkinskinna.
 In particular, Morkinskinna contains many more þættir giving anecdotes about Haraldr, among them the famous Auðunar þáttr vestfirzka.
 Twentieth-century research assumed that these had generally been added later in the transmission of Morkinskinna, but twenty-first-century research suggests rather that they may have been original, and that Snorri tended to remove such material.
 Chapters 39–72, however, are more similar to Hákonar saga Ívarssonar, and most research suggests that Haralds saga is based on that for this section, but the reverse has also been suggested: that Hákonar saga drew on Haralds saga.
 Snorri drew additionally on his knowledge of orally transmitted skaldic verse (including the poems "Sexstefja", "Stúfsdrápa", and Harald’s own "Gamanvísur") and anecdotes.

 Historical reliability

 The outlines of Haralds saga are independently verified by (near-)contemporary accounts, principally the Byzantine Strategikon of Kekaumenos, Adam of Bremen's Gesta Hammaburgensis ecclesiae pontificum, and various accounts of the Norman Conquest of England, principally the Anglo-Saxon Chronicle.

 Snorri seems to have attempted to portray Norwegian royalty in a more positive light than his written sources.

-The account of his attempts to conquer England and his defeat at the Battle of Stamford Bridge is judged less accurate than the Anglo-Saxon records.
-The 1966 translation gives details, including a suggestion that Snorri included in that battle things that actually happened between Saxon and Norman at the Battle of Hastings.
+The account of Haraldr's attempts to conquer England and his defeat at the Battle of Stamford Bridge is judged less accurate than the Anglo-Saxon records.
+It has been suggested that Snorri included in that battle things that actually happened between Saxons and Norman at the Battle of Hastings.